juandape/name-suggester/README.md

 ## 🎮 Interactive Demo

-When you run `code-namer`, you'll see an interactive menu:
+When you run `project-code-namer`, you'll see an interactive menu:

 ```
 🔍 Namer Suggester - Name Analyzer